No passwords, no registration, no paywalls, no popups

 A. Hi Steven.

-If the lacquer doesn't come off that way, it's not lacquer but some more exotic clearcoat.
+If the lacquer doesn't come off with thinner, it's not lacquer but some more exotic clearcoat.
 In that case, aircraft stripper.

 will probably remove the coating without harming the metal, but it's toxic, noxious, dangerous stuff.
 Use only outdoors, preferably standing up-wind.
-Wear goggles this on eBay or Amazon [affil links] and rubber gloves this on eBay or Amazon [affil links] as a minimum.
+Wear goggles on eBay or Amazon [affil link] and rubber gloves on eBay or Amazon [affil link] as a minimum.
 Good luck.

 Regards,